mhoffman/kmos/doc/source/tutorials/first_model_api.rst

 For a simple reason: the geometric location of a site is meaningless from a kMC point of view.
-In order to solve the master equation none of the numerical coordinates of any lattice, site matters since the master equation is only defined in terms of states and transition between these.
+In order to solve the master equation none of the numerical coordinates of any lattice sites matter since the master equation is only defined in terms of states and transition between these.
 However to allow a graphical representation of the simulation one can add geometry as you have already done for the site.
 You set the size of the unit cell